CHALLENGE:

 SOLUTION:

-Our job was to do the field work and write a report that addressed transparency and access to parliament from the perspective of comparing it to best practices in the U.S. To gather information, we made a two-week field trip to visit the emerging democracy.
-Interviews with parliamentary staff, selected deputies, media and others working in the governance field took place during the trip.
+Our task was to conduct fieldwork and write a report that examined transparency and access to parliament from the perspective of comparing it to best practices in the U.S. To gather information, we made a two-week field trip to visit the emerging democracy.
+Interviews were conducted with parliamentary staff, selected deputies, media representatives, and others working in the governance field during the trip.

 In the review, we addressed each topic area at three levels:

-Observations, which includes the salient points gained through interviews and first-hand witness of parliamentary proceedings and operations.
+Observations, which include the salient points gained through interviews and first-hand witness of parliamentary proceedings and operations.

 Impact, which discusses the effects the key observations have on parliamentary communications, transparency, and public participation.